Decentralized Wastewater Treatment – Continuing Education for Designers and Installers

 - Module 9, Management Case Studies, has an estimated completion time of 1 hour.
 Important operational and management requirements are explored though reviewing diverse case studies concerning the correction of malfunctioning systems.
 A description of these case studies were assembled by the U.S. Environmental Protection Agency in a single handbook.

 This course will be available for six weeks.
-One week prior to the course start, you will receive an email with instructions for setting up an MSU Community ID that is needed prior to logging into the course, along with details on navigating the course.
+Shortly before the course start, you will receive an email with instructions for setting up an MSU Community ID that is needed prior to logging into the course, along with details on navigating the course.
 Note: You will not be able to access the course until the starting date of the course.

 The Decentralized Wastewater Treatment – Continuing Education for Designers and Installers online course will be offered several times throughout the year.
 During registration, you will be select your preferred course from the following date options: